Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 git checkout -b feat/infra-pipeline
 ```

+If you want to provision infrastructure within a private network, then make sure `enable_private_networks` in `deploy/azure/infra/vars.tf` is set to `true`.

+If you want to provision infrastructure with the default deployment model, then set `enable_private_networks` to `false`.

 YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure, named `air-infrastructure-data.yml` is configured in the `build/azDevOps/azurefolder`

 YAML file `air-infrastructure-data.yml` should be added as the definition for a new pipeline in Azure DevOps.